 These patches must be installed in this order.
 Do not install them at the same time.

 Note: SOAP version 1.1. is not supported.
 You must use SOAP version 1.2.

 Web Services Notification Listener service configuration window

+Important: This feature is deprecated.
 Use this information to configure the Web Services Notification listener service.